MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/commit.md

 ### Use the Publish to GitHub action

+Use this action to commit and push your changes to either the current branch or a given branch.
+If on another branch, you'll need an action to make a [Pull Request][Create Pull Request].

 See [push-new-files-back-to-master](https://github.com/marketplace/actions/push-new-files-back-to-master) Action in the GH Marketplace.

 > A GitHub Action to push any local file changes, including new files, back to supplied branch name.